Blackwidow-sudo/skeletonkit/README.md

 # SkeletonKit

-A small SvelteKit starter with SkeletonUI & TailwindCSS inluded.
+A small SvelteKit starter with SkeletonUI & TailwindCSS included.
-Navigation is already included via an responsive Sidebar and its easy to add new Modals/Dialogs or use the Toast for system messages.
+Navigation is already included via responsive Sidebar and its easy to add new Modals/Dialogs or use the Toast for system messages.

 ## Clone the project